OctopusDeploy/docs/docs/administration/upgrading/index.md

 ### Upgrade Process

 The typical upgrade process is:
-- Run MSI to install the latest binaries.
+- Run the MSI to install the latest binaries.
 - Once the MSI finishes, it will close, and the `Octopus Manager` is launched to update each instance.

 ### Components